glowkeeper/P3D/docs/forces.md

 ## Modeling Forces

-Physics textbooks probably include many formulas describing various forces, such as gravity, electromagnetism, friction, tension, elasticity, and more.
+Physics textbooks probably include many formulas describing various forces, such as gravity, friction, electromagnetism, tension, elasticity, and more.

-Friction is the force that resists motion when two surfaces come into contact with each other.
-If the two surfaces do not move with respect to one another it is called static friction.
-When the two surfaces move and slide against each other it is called kinetic friction.
-Hence, friction is a dissipative force because it causes the kinetic energy of an object to be converted into another form, giving the impression of loss, or dissipation.
-Here's the formula for friction:

-f = μN, where:

-- f is the friction force, in newtons, , equal to N = mg, i.e. mass m times gravity g
-- μ is the coefficient of friction, which establishes the strength of a friction force for a particular surface
-- N is the normal force, in newtons.
-It is the force perpendicular to the object’s motion along a surface.

 Perhaps the best known force is gravitational attraction.
 Every object with mass exerts a gravitational force on every other object, and the gravitational force between two bodies is proportional to the mass of those bodies and inversely proportional to the square of the distance between them.
 The formula for calculating the strengths of those forces is given for reference below: